Mayo Clinic: Contributions to medicine and science

 In the early 20th century, Henry Plummer developed Mayo Clinic's multi-specialty group practice model and an integrated medical record system.
-Plummer's system allowed physicians to better share patient information with one another.
-Prior to Plummer's system, physicians worked in solo practice and shared patient information when necessary either verbally or by letter.
-Plummer also helped design and fabricate building systems innovations, such as steam sterilization rooms, metal surgical tools and equipment, pneumatic tube system, and knee operated sinks.
+Plummer's system enabled physicians to share patient information better.
+Before Plummer's system, physicians worked solo.
+They shared patient information when necessary, either verbally or by letter.
+Plummer also helped design and fabricate building systems innovations, including steam sterilization rooms, metal surgical tools and equipment, pneumatic tube systems, and knee-operated sinks.
 In 1905, Mayo Clinic advanced a technique of using frozen tissue during surgery to determine if a patient had cancer while the patient was still in the operating room.
 Mayo Clinic offered the first graduate medical education program in 1915 and the first nonprofit practice aligned with medical education and research.
 In the 1920s, Albert Compton Broders of the Mayo Clinic created the first index to grade tumors.
 Mayo Clinic opened the first hospital-based blood bank in Rochester in 1935.
 Early in Mayo Clinic's history, the hospital designed the one-legged mobile instrument stand known as the Mayo stand.

-In the 1930s, Mayo Clinic associates Walter M. Boothby, Randolph Lovelace, and Arthur H. Bulbulian developed a high-altitude mask for oxygen therapy that became known as the BLB flight mask.
+In the 1930s, Mayo Clinic associates Walter M. Boothby, Randolph Lovelace, and Arthur H. Bulbulian developed a high-altitude oxygen therapy mask known as the BLB flight mask.

-During World War II, the U.S. Army tasked Mayo Clinic with finding a solution for pilots who were dying after suffering blackouts.
+During World War II, the U.S. Army tasked Mayo Clinic with finding a solution for dying pilots after suffering blackouts.
 Mayo Clinic hired a team of physicians to research and define the specific physiologic effects causing blackout and unconsciousness during high G forces.
 Physiologists Earl H. Wood, Edward Baldes, Charles Code, and Edward H. Lambert developed the G-suit with air bladders that prevented blood from pooling in pilots' legs.
 The suit was worn by U.S. pilots toward the end of World War II.

 Two Mayo Clinic physicians were among three people awarded the Nobel Prize in medicine in 1950 for the discovery of cortisone.
-Professor Edward C. Kendall, PhD, and Philip S. Hench of Mayo Clinic were jointly awarded the Nobel Prize in medicine alongside Tadeus Reichstein, a Swiss chemist who conducted independent research, for the discovery.
+Professor Edward C. Kendall, Ph.D., and Philip S. Hench of Mayo Clinic were jointly awarded the Nobel Prize in medicine alongside Tadeus Reichstein, a Swiss chemist who conducted independent research, for the discovery.
 They separated and identified compounds from the adrenal cortex that produced cortisone and hydrocortisone.
 Later in the decade, Mayo Clinic began using and refining the Gibbon heart–lung machine in cardiac surgery.
 It is now known as the Mayo–Gibbon heart–lung machine.